LukaHarambasic/harambasic.de/content/posts/automatically-generate-social-media-images-for-nuxt-js-with-a-git-pre-commit-hook.md

 ## Manual

-For some pages, which are unique like home and imprint I also need images, but automating these would be a little bit overkill.
+For some pages, which are unique like home or imprint I also need images, but automating these would be a little bit overkill.
 The corresponding pages don't even have the required meta data, they could, but currently, they don't have.
 For that, I wanted a way to generate social media previews manually by passing in a title.

 ```json[package.json]
 {